FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 `http://gedcomx.org/NationalId`| A fact of a person's national id (e.g. social security number). | person `http://gedcomx.org/Nationality`| A fact of a person's nationality. | person `http://gedcomx.org/Naturalization`| A fact of a person's naturalization (i.e. acquisition of citizenship and nationality). | person
-`http://gedcomx.org/Occupation`| A fact of a person's occupation or employment. | person `http://gedcomx.org/Ordination`| A fact of a person's ordination to a stewardship in a church. | person `http://gedcomx.org/PhysicalDescription`| A fact of a person's physical description. | person
+`http://gedcomx.org/NumberOfChildren`| A fact of the number of children of a person or relationship. | person `http://gedcomx.org/NumberOfMarriages`| A fact of a person's number of marriages. | person `http://gedcomx.org/Occupation`| A fact of a person's occupation or employment. | person `http://gedcomx.org/Ordination`| A fact of a person's ordination to a stewardship in a church. | person `http://gedcomx.org/PhysicalDescription`| A fact of a person's physical description. | person